Featured Articles

 Zappos

-Before Zappos had an e-commerce shop set up they were operating like an eBay store.
-They would take photos of shoes at a nearby mall and if someone put in an order they would run out and buy those shoes.
+Before Zappos had an e-commerce shop set up, it operated like an eBay store.
+Employees would take photos of shoes at a nearby mall and if someone put in an order they would run out and buy those shoes.
 This was obviously not a scalable strategy, but it did offer proof of interest.

 Rent the Runway